LuciferUchiha/georgerowlands.ch/content/garden/ml/rl/tabularRL.md

 \delta_t = r_{t+1} + \gamma v_\pi(s_{t+1}) - v_\pi(s_t).
 $$

+This is where the name temporal-difference learning comes from, as we are learning from the difference between consecutive time steps.
 We can also rewrite the update rule in terms of the TD error:

 $$
 v_\pi(s_t) \leftarrow v_\pi(s_t) + \alpha \left[r_{t+1} + \gamma v_\pi(s_{t+1}) - v_\pi(s_t) \right] = v_\pi(s_t) + \alpha \delta_t.